 Shindler, Colin.
 2015.
 The Rise of the Israeli Right: From Odessa to Hebron.
 Cambridge: Cambridge University Press.

 This is an impressive and deep study of the Zionist right from its beginnings in the twentieth century to Netanyahu.
-While Begin is not the book’s only hero, he is a central focus of the study, and the book helps locate Begin on the framework of historical development of the Zionist right.
+While Begin is not the book’s only hero, he is a central focus of the study, and the book helps locate Begin in the context of the historical development of the Zionist right.
 On Begin, pages 212-329.

 Haber, Eitan.
 1978.
 Menachem Begin: The Legend and the Man.
 New York: Dell Publishers.